 - In a small pot, pour 2 tbsp oil.
 Heat to medium.

-- Add green chillies, garlic cloves, mint and asparagus.
+- Add green chilies, garlic cloves, mint, and asparagus.

 - Close lid and cook for 1-2 minutes.
 Stir occasionally.

 - Add salt.
 Stir and close the lid.
 If you see water, cook without lid till all water evaporates.
 Turn off.
 Let it cool.

 - Add asparagus mixture.
 Lightly pulse few times.
 Add tamarind juice or lemon juice.
 Pulse 1-2 more times.
 Do not grind to fine paste.
 Leave a bit chunky.
 Remove into a bowl.

 - Now, prepare to tamper.
 Pour 2 tbsp oil in a pot.
 Heat to medium-high.